Meta Platforms, Inc.

 5a.
 Business Segments

-Meta operates through two primary segments: Family of Apps (core social platforms) and Reality Labs (VR/AR hardware and software).
-The core advertising business generates 98% of revenue with Reality Labs representing long-term optionality.
+Meta operates two primary segments: Family of Apps (core advertising business) and Reality Labs (metaverse/VR hardware and software).
+The Family of Apps generates substantially all revenue and profit, while Reality Labs represents the company's long-term growth bet on next-generation computing platforms.

 5b.
 Economic Moat Assessment